-10 51.110 3 10 PLUS Premiums 3 , provided that the income must: • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12-month period.
-11 PLUS Corporate premiumsPremiums3, provided that thisthe income must: • not be included for more than 10% of the Property's units; • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12-month period.
+11 PLUS Premiums3, provided that the income must: be stable or increasing; be typical (in type and amount) in the market; be supported by prior years; and not exceed the income generated over the most recent year or trailing 12-month period.
 12 PLUS Corporate premiums 3 , provided that this income must: • not be included for more than 10% of the Property's units; • be stable or increasing; • be typical (in type and amount) in the market; • be supported by prior years; and • not exceed the income generated over the most recent year or trailing 12-month period.
-12 13 PLUS Laundry and vending, parking, and all other income per Part II, Chapter 2: Valuation and Income, Section 202: Income Analysis.
+13 PLUS Laundry and vending, parking, and all other income per Part II, Chapter 2: Valuation and Income, Section 203: Income Analysis.
 EQUALS EFFECTIVE GROSS INCOME (EGI) 3 Premium 3 Premium or corporate premium income cannot exceed 3% of GRI.